archlab-sciencetokyo/CFU-Proving-Ground/README.md

 - The directory `prog` has been changed to `app`.
 - Added license file.
 - Added a brief explanation to the README.md.
-- Changed to use he display emulation with `make drun`.
+- Changed to use the display emulation with `make drun`.
 - In addition to the Nexys A7, we now support the Arty A7.
 - Changed Nexys A7 and Arty A7 to not use Clock Wizard.